CISecurity/ControlsAssessmentSpecification/control-7/control-7.7.rst

 Dependencies
 ------------
-* Subcontrol 1.5: Maintain Asset Inventory Information
+* Sub-control 1.5: Maintain Asset Inventory Information

 Inputs
 ------
 #.
-The list of endpoints to be audited.
+EI: The list of endpoints to be audited (sub-control 1.5).
 #.
 The list of accepted DNS filtering services, such as Quad-9.

 Operations
 ----------
 #.
-For each endpoint in Input 1, collect it's DNS configuration setting.
+For each endpoint in Input 1, collect it's DNS configuration setting noting appropriately and inappropriately configured endpoints.

 Measures
 --------
-* M1(i) = For each endpoint "i", 1 if the endpoint audited in Operation 1 is configured correctly; 0 otherwise.
+* M1 = List of audited endpoints
+* M2 = Count of M1
+* M3 = List of appropriately configured endpoints
+* M4 = Count of M3
-* M2 = Total number of endpoints audited.
+* M5 = List of inappropriately configured endpoints
+* M6 = Count of M5

 Metrics
 -------